- In this section:

 Information from other organisations

-Community groups, charities, trade unions and public sector organisations are welcome to bring 1 or 2 types of leaflets promoting their organisation and services of interest to bi people and allies.
-Please note we have a community information area with tables containting leaflets from all organisations together.
-We do not have the space available for individual organisations to have stalls.
-We have 1 or 2 individual stalls available as part of sponsorship opportunities only.
+Community groups, charities, trade unions and public sector organisations are welcome to bring a maximum of 2 types of leaflets promoting their organisation and services of interest to bi people and allies.
+Please note we have a community information area with tables containing leaflets from all organisations together.
+If you want more stall space we have very limited individual stalls available as part of sponsorship opportunities only for £50 for half a table and £100 for a full table and pull-up or other banner.
 Please email: BiCymru@yahoo.co.uk for more information

 We’re also looking for raffle prizes and food donations.
 If you have any links or want to offer prizes please contact us at BiCymru@yahoo.co.uk